Building Department

 Permit Forms

-All building permit and trade permit applications are available for download but must be filed in person at the land use service counter, permits will not be accepted via e-mail, facsimile or mail.
+All building permit and trade permit applications are available for download but must be submitted by e-mail or in person at land-use service counter, permits will not be accepted by facsimile.
 Along with a permit application proof of Insurance, copy of contractors registration if applicable, two sets of construction drawings and/or supporting documentation are required to be submitted.
 The Building Official advises when a property owner has hired a registered contractor to perform any regulated construction work the contractor should obtain the proper permits for the project.

 Site inspections